dcpedit/mod-mmm/README.md

 ![build-4](https://user-images.githubusercontent.com/800930/232109754-c7a9d37d-ef82-4177-98dc-f5aee326c10b.jpg)

 Starting with the steel backplate, insert a screw from the back and screw a standoff on from the other side.
 Keep it loose enough so that the standoff can rattle around a bit.
 Do this for all the mount holes on the steel plate, even if you end up not using them because they're still good for support.
 (Note that in my photo, I skipped some holes.
-I need to verify that placing a standoff there won't interfere with anything)
+I need to verify that placing a standoff there won't interfere with anything).
+You should also put a standoff in corner top-right hole beneath the plastic post for added support.

 Slip the steel backplate back into the bottom of the case.
 You'll need to slide the bottom into the slots first, and then place the plastic case posts into the top-left and top-right corners of the steel backplate.